seangoldie/WAFFL/README.md

 ## Installation

 Currently, the best way to install and use the WAFFL package is to clone this repository and move the folder `/WAFFL/waffl` to the desired location.
 This should be the location your package manager installs new packages, and your Python installation looks for libraries.
+Alternatively, it could simply be the same folder as the Python project you'd like to use WAFFL in.

 ### Usage